Ford Foundation: Fund for Adult Education

 Active from 1951 to 1961, this subsidiary of the Ford Foundation supported initiatives in the field of adult education, including educational television and public broadcasting.
 During its existence, the FAE spent over $47 million.
 Among its funding programs were a series of individual awards for people working in adult education to support training and field study experiences.
 The FAE also sponsored conferences on the topic of adult education, including the Bigwin Institute on Community Leadership in 1954 and the Mountain Plains Adult Education Conference in 1957.
 These conferences were open to academics, community organizers, and members of the public involved in the field of adult education.

 In addition to grantmaking to organizations and projects, the FAE established its own programs, including the Test Cities Project and the Experimental Discussion Project.
 The Experimental Discussion Project produced media that was distributed to local organizations to conduct viewing or listening and discussion sessions.
 Topics covered included international affairs, world cultures, and United States history.

 Educational theorist Robert Maynard Hutchins helped to found the FAE, and educational television advocate C. Scott Fletcher served as its president.

 Arts and free speech

 The foundation underwrote the Fund for the Republic in the 1950s.
 Throughout the 1950s, the foundation provided arts and humanities fellowships that supported the work of figures like Josef Albers, James Baldwin, Saul Bellow, Herbert Blau, E. E. Cummings, Anthony Hecht, Flannery O'Connor, Jacob Lawrence, Maurice Valency, Robert Lowell, and Margaret Mead.
 In 1961, Kofi Annan received an educational grant from the foundation to finish his studies at Macalester College in St. Paul, Minnesota.

 Under its "Program for Playwrights", the foundation helped to support writers in professional regional theaters such as San Francisco's Actor's Workshop and offered similar help to Houston's Alley Theatre and Washington's Arena Stage.

+Anti-authoritarianism

+In 2022, Ford Foundation committed $80 million over the next five years (until 2027) to strengthen nonprofits fighting against authoritarian regimes.
+The grants will support civil-society groups in virtual "hubs" in 12 countries including South Africa, Tanzania, Uganda, Nigeria, Brazil, Colombia, Costa Rica, Indonesia, Kenya, Lebanon, Mexico, and Peru.
+The hubs will provide consulting, help the organizations create plans, promote their work, and protect their workers and families from threats.